steven-tomlinson/steventomlinson.dev/blog/_posts/2025-10-28-metaverse-standard-time.md

 By adopting MST, creators and developers aren’t just syncing clocks—they’re syncing visions.

+---

+## Converting Local Time to Metaverse Standard Time

+Metaverse Standard Time (MST) is set to UTC+12, providing a single, fixed reference for all metaverse participants.
+To convert your local time to MST, simply add 12 hours to Coordinated Universal Time (UTC).
+For example, if it is 8:00 PM UTC, MST will be 8:00 AM the next day.
+The widget below automatically performs this conversion for you, showing both your local time and the corresponding MST.

 <!-- Metaverse Standard Time Converter Widget -->
 <div id="mst-widget" class="p-4 rounded-md text-sm" style="position:fixed;top:2em;right:2em;z-index:9999;max-width:300px;background:#0a174e;color:#f6f6f6;box-shadow:0 2px 8px rgba(0,0,0,0.15);">
   <div class="mb-2">